If you are new to Instagram or planning to convert your personal account to a business account, this is your complete beginner's guide for 2022.

 Direct Messaging for your business

 These are potentially prospects who are interested in your business.
 In some cases, this channel serves as a customer services platform to communicate with your existing customers.

 If you get more messages about buying your products, this is for sure a good sign.

 Even better, now you can manage your Instagram direct messages together with your Facebook inbox with your creator studio account.
 And if you have a standardized reply template for specific enquiries, you can craft them in advance and save them as a quick reply.

 From insights, you can learn how many people bookmark your content.
 The more you have, it's a sign of relevance to your audience where they want to return to look at it again at a later date.

-Instagram is the leading social media channel right now
+Instagram is still a social media channel to be reckoned

 If you are selling products or services directly to your customers, this is the space is where you want to exert and expand your presence.